 Prime members are then able to take advantage of limited time only 'Lightning deals' as well as broader Prime Day deals across the site.

 Amazon promises new deals every few minutes, with the deals dropping on the website and on the Amazon app (which gave members an early heads-up on the deals).

-Prime Day ran in the UK, US, Spain, Mexico, Japan, India, Italy, Germany, France, China, Canada, Belgium, Austria, Australia, Singapore, Netherlands and Luxembourg.
-And for the first time, Prime Day also ran offline, with savings coming to Whole Foods stores on the day.
+Prime Day will take place in the UK, US, United Arab Emirates, Spain, Singapore, the Netherlands, Mexico, Luxembourg, Japan, Italy, Germany, France, China, Canada, Belgium, Austria, Australia and, for the first time, Turkey and Brazil.

 Prime Day 2019: what happened